Frequently Asked Questions

 When is International Student Orientation (ISO) and how do I register for it?
 Who should attend ISO?

-US citizens living abroad, including those with dual citizenship, US permanent residents, and students for whom Bechtel does not issue immigration documents for, are not required to attend.
+US citizens living abroad, including those with dual citizenship, US permanent residents, and students for whom Bechtel does not issue immigration documents for, are not required nor expected to attend.
 If you have never lived in the US, you may request approval to attend on the Approaching Stanford Forms and provide an explanation.
-Bechtel will review all requests and determine which ones are appropriate to approve.
+Bechtel will review all requests and determine which ones are appropriate to approve, if space is available.

 - If you have not done so already, you must set up your SUNet ID.
 Your unique Stanford University Network ID (SUNet ID) identifies you as part of the Stanford community and will allow you to gain access to your Stanford email account, financial aid information, the Stanford Canvas portal, course enrollment, and other secure websites and applications.

-- Check your Stanford Email.
-Weekly Approaching Stanford newsletters will be delivered to your Stanford email address beginning in May for frosh, and in June for transfers.
+- Beginning May 10, check your Stanford Email.
+Weekly Approaching Stanford newsletters will be delivered to your Stanford email address beginning May 10 for frosh, and June 7 for transfers.
 Note: You may need to wait up to 72 hours after setting up your SUNet ID before you can access your Stanford email.

-- Visit Approaching Stanford's website and familiarize yourself with the following:
+- Beginning May 10, visit Approaching Stanford's website and familiarize yourself with the following:

 - Read the Approaching Stanford Handbook, which will be your primary source of information about Stanford.

 - Log into Canvas and review the Approaching Stanford Requirements Checklist, which includes your required Approaching Stanford Forms.
-Frosh Approaching Stanford Forms deadline is June 8, 5:00 p.m.
-PDT.
-Transfer Approaching Stanford Forms deadline is June 29, 5:00 p.m.
-PDT.
+Frosh Approaching Stanford Forms deadline is in early June.
+Transfer Approaching Stanford Forms deadline is the end of June.

 - Refer to the Important Dates and Deadlines for Frosh to identify other important communications and deadlines of which you should be aware.